-Clothing retailer Sussan is accused of ordering staff to start work 15-minutes before their rostered shift without pay.
+Clothing retailer Sussan has been accused of directing staff to start work 15-minutes before their rostered shift without pay.

 A number of staff allege managers direct them to start early to ensure stores are up-and-running by their scheduled opening time.

 Clothing retailer Sussan accused of wage theft